 This price will get you over 1,800 servers in 80+ countries, a solid range of tools such as the superior and fast proprietary Catapult Hydra protocol, and the possibility to protect up to 5 devices at the same time on a long list of platforms, including smart TVs and routers (removing the limit on simultaneously protected devices).

 Many users will love its full support for P2P traffic exchange and geographically restricted services like Netflix US, Hulu, BBC, and others.

 The provider is among those more generous with their money-back guarantees - giving you 45 days to ask for a refund if things go south

-Private Internet Access (PIA) offers plenty under its low price tag of only $2.85/month under an annual subscription, which is a lot cheaper than most other providers’ annual plans.
+Private Internet Access (PIA) offers plenty under its low price tag of only $2.19/month under the 3-year subscription.
 The offering includes apps for all the most popular platforms and extensions for Chrome, Opera, and Firefox.

 With some guidance, the platform can also be enabled on certain routers and you can run VPN on as many as 10 devices at the same time.
 Additionally, it will allow you to download and upload large files via P2P clients.

-That said, some downsides are present, such as the lack of access to the likes of Netflix and BBC iPlayer (despite the provider trying hard to change this), as well as no live chat option.
+That said, some downsides are present, such as the lack of access to the likes of Netflix and BBC iPlayer (despite the provider trying hard to change this) or a buggy Windows app.
 If that doesn’t make you any less interested, especially considering the price, you can give PIA a test ride during the risk-free 30-day money-back guarantee period.